jk224jv/tarotAsWebsite/README.md

 ## Installation
 - 1 Clone into a local folder using $ git clone
+- 2 Run 'npm install'
-- 2 Run $ npm run dev
+- 2 Run 'npm run dev'

 ## Usage
 Open the vite emulated webserver in a browser.